Stampede Pass

 Stampede Pass (elevation 3672 ft) is a mountain pass in the northwest United States, through the Cascade Range in Washington.
 Southeast of Seattle and east of Tacoma, its importance to transportation lies almost entirely with railroading, as no paved roads cross it.
 It is approximately 12 mi south-southeast of Snoqualmie Pass, the gap for Interstate 90, and 2 mi south of Keechelus Lake.

 The pass, and the tunnel to the south which takes advantage of it, the 1.86 mi Stampede Tunnel (47.279°N 121.323°W), just below 2850 ft, played a significant role in the history of the Northern Pacific Railway.
-The tunnel opened for service in May 1888, and is currently operated by the NP's successor, BNSF Railway.
+The tunnel opened for service in May 1888, and is currently operated as the Stampede Subdivision by the NP's successor, BNSF Railway.

 After over a decade of dormancy in the late 20th century, the Stampede Pass Line and Tunnel were reopened in 1997 by BNSF, which uses the route as one of two direct Northern Transcon main lines through the Cascades, between Spokane and the Seattle metropolitan area.

 Discovery of the pass

 Northern Pacific Railroad had been notified by the federal government that their lack of a direct route from Yakima to the Puget Sound was considered violation of their charter.
-Faced with losing millions of acres in their land grant, they began earnestly exploring a route over the cascades.
+Faced with losing millions of acres in their land grant, they began earnestly exploring a route over the Cascades.

 The first known discovery of the pass was made by Virgil Bogue, a civil engineer for the Northern Pacific.
 (Bogue went on to become chief engineer of the Union Pacific Railroad and later the Western Pacific Railroad.)

 Below is Bogue's report, written in January 1881, from the collection of Robert A. Robey, the Northern Pacific's roadmaster at Auburn, Washington, in charge of the line across Stampede Pass throughout the 1960s.